Fossil Fuel Divestment & Reinvestment

 Investors who divest from publicly traded fossil fuel companies should consider how to re-weight the public equities portion of their portfolios.
 Investors may wish to purchase additional shares in companies that generate power from renewable energy; offer energy efficiency solutions for buildings, industrial uses or power generation; or produce goods and services, such as wind turbines, for renewable energy generation.
 In addition, investors may wish to set parameters for companies in other sectors—such as consumer goods, financial services, health care, industrial goods, services and technology—to give preference to companies that are setting goals and making progress in reducing their carbon footprints.

-Mutual and Exchange Traded Funds
+Mutual Funds and Exchange Traded Funds

 For investors in mutual funds or exchange traded funds, an important next step is to assess mutual and exchange traded funds through the lens of climate change; several clean energy mutual funds exist as do mutual funds with broader sector holdings that do not include fossil fuels.
 A good place to start is the list of mutual funds offered by members of US SIF.
 By clicking on the screening and advocacy tab, visitors can see a broad range of sustainability criteria, including funds that consider climate change criteria in portfolio selection or invest in clean energy or energy efficiency.
 Some of these funds do not invest in fossil fuel companies.
+As You Sow and Morningstar also created a search platform, called Fossil Free Funds, which enables users to check if a mutual fund has fossil fuel investments.
+In addition, Green America compiles a list of fossil-fuel free mutual funds and exchange traded funds on its Divesting & Reinvesting webpage.

 Investors that own shares in publicly traded companies should continue to pay close attention to the shareholder resolutions offered at their annual meetings and be sure to vote their shares.
 Many climate and other sustainability resolutions are being proposed to companies in a range of industries.
 More information on shareholder engagement can be found in Investing to Curb Climate Change: A Guide for the Individual Investor.